Majeraha na Mchubuko wa Ubongo

 Doctors do computed tomography (CT) to diagnose a contusion or laceration.

 Pain is treated as needed.
 People may need to be sedated because too much muscle activity can increase the pressure in the brain and further affect brain function.
-Fever is treated.
-If seizures occur, anticonvulsants are given.
+If seizures occur, antiseizure medications are given.

 To measure pressure in the brain, doctors may implant a pressure gauge inside the skull or insert a catheter into one of the internal spaces (ventricles) within the brain.

-If bleeding leads to herniation, the blood may need to be surgically removed to prevent compression of the brain.
+If bleeding leads to herniation of the brain (when pressure forces the brain downward in the skull), the blood may need to be surgically removed to prevent compression of the brain.
 However, if removing the blood involves removing brain tissue, then brain function may eventually become impaired.